The four fold bet explained

 Why four fold bets are here to stay

 Although it can be very tricky to get all of the selections in your four fold bet to win, it’s clear that the large winnings have made this kind of wager hugely popular amongst all kinds of punters.
+Just as you can wager on runners in a horserace to finish 1st, 2nd or 3rd, four-fold bets offer you plenty of flexibility.

 For just a small amount, your initial stake can blossom into a massive sum.
 And whilst it’s frustrating to have your four fold bet fall down at the final hurdle, there’s always the chance that your bet will come through in the end.
+Don’t forget that there are plenty more alternative bets out there like doubles, 10 trebles, heinz, super heinz and much more to enjoy.

 Just be sure to use OpenOdds to make sure that you are getting the best possible odds for this kind of wager to maximise your potential profits!